-- If you’re downsizing, you may be able to access some of your capital to make your finances easier.
+- If you’re downsizing, you might be able to access some of your capital to make your finances easier.

 - You might miss the buzz of living among young families.

-- You may have to move away from things and people you know.
+- You might have to move away from things and people you know.

 - Moving to a smaller home might mean getting rid of some possessions.

 - You might have to sell the family home in order to buy or rent the new place.